lukso-network/docs/docs/guides/key-manager/upgrade-lsp6.md

 ### Step 5.2 - Accept Ownership from your new Key Manager

-Create a payload for the [`claimOwnership()`](../../standards/smart-contracts/lsp14-ownable-2-step.md#acceptownership) function and take the ownership of your Universal Profile from your new LSP6 Key Manager.
+Create a calldata for the [`claimOwnership()`](../../standards/smart-contracts/lsp14-ownable-2-step.md#acceptownership) function and take the ownership of your Universal Profile from your new LSP6 Key Manager.

 <!-- prettier-ignore-start -->